 Here's how it would work.
 Important people, hinting that they wanted to help, would request a meeting...always asking me to choose a restaurant.
 Eating with that jolly Chowhound guy was the real agenda, but sometimes there was also a sincere helpful impulse.
 We'd meet, they'd lavish praise on Chowhound, confess their utter addiction to the site and enthuse over how great they've been eating ever since they found it.
 They'd listen to my plans, flatter my ingenuity, and avow their bright confidence in the operation's future.
 Exuberant about my powerful new allies, I'd pick up the checks to thank them for their time (the meals I bought for millionaires during this period were beyond counting), and they'd leave feeling terribly virtuous for having offered their sympathy, their solidarity, and their presence.
 And that would be pretty much that.
 I discovered that expressing a heartfelt desire to help, for most people, satisfies 110% of the minimum daily requirement of virtuousness.
 No actual help is necessary.

 To be fair, Chowhound was hard to help.
 If any of these geniuses had a sure-fire road map for monetizing large online communities, they wouldn't have been whispering it to me over merlot.
 No biz guru had better ideas than I did, because the puzzle had never been solved.
-In fact, Facebook still hasn't solved it!
+In fact, as I write this, Facebook still hasn't solved it!
 As for lending a hand with our crushing server bills - mere peanuts to them - well, the burning love for Chowhound and staunch affinity for its values never reached the check-writing point.
 A very small group of regular Chowhound posters, none massively wealthy or powerful and none bugging me to take them to dinner, was bearing much of that load.
 They were so small a group, in fact, that if one ever went on a diet, the entire enterprise would have sunk.

 But I gamely ate dinner with this honcho du jour, and he surprised me by telling me some useful things I didn't know (but should have!).
 First, he shared with me the traffic and Google AdSense weekly revenue stats for some of the web sites he oversaw - all names you'd recognize in a millisecond.
 We'd installed Google AdSense on Chowhound, and it was providing decent though still grossly inadequate income.
 But his properties, just an order of magnitude or two busier than us, were bringing in amounts like $35,000 per week on AdSense alone.